leaderboardsgg/leaderboard-site/CONTRIBUTING.md

 - Be inclusive, this is a project for everyone.
 - Be descriptive, it can be hard to understand abbreviations or short-hand.
+  - prefer `catch(error)` over `catch(e)`
 - Make sure that your components are _responsive_.
 - Two major philosphies we adhere to are KISS (keep it super simple) and DRY (don't repeat yourself)
+  - In general try not to make your code too "clever" if it's possible to do it in a less "clever" way so that it's easily read by other contributors.

 ### Nuxt/Vue